 Zak Bagans, host of "Ghost Adventures," is fulfilling a lifelong dream of opening a museum in downtown Las Vegas, full of the haunted and cursed objects he has been collecting through the ...
 See full summary »

 Zak and Aaron, 2/3 of the Ghost Adventures crew, reunite with some of their past guests.
 In an intimate setting, Zak sits face to face with the haunted people from some of the most haunted ...
 See full summary »

-After a space merchant vessel perceives an unknown transmission as distress call, their landing on the source planet finds one of the crew attacked by a mysterious lifeform.
-Continuing their journey back to Earth with the attacked crew having recovered and the critter deceased, they soon realize that its life cycle has merely begun.
+After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious lifeform, and they soon realize that its life cycle has merely begun.

 97 of 102 people found this review helpful.